Another Major Victory For Texas Instruments

 This is the second time in a row that Irell & Manella has won summary judgment of noninfringement against MEC on behalf of TI.
 In 2005, MEC filed a patent infringement suit against TI’s C6x family of digital signal processors, seeking more than $94 million in damages and a permanent injunction.
 Chief Judge Alicemarie H. Stotler of the Central District of California granted TI summary judgment that the asserted patent was not infringed, and the Court of Appeals for the Federal Circuit affirmed.

-In addition to Frischling, Irell & Manella partners Layn Phillips and Keith Orso, among others, comprised TI’s defense team.
+Irell & Manella partner Keith Orso, among others, comprised TI’s defense team.